squid-cloud-samples/todo/frontend/public/tutorial.md

 squid start
 ```

 Your Squid backend is now running locally for development and testing!
-Click **Next** to continue to the next step where you add your fist Squid functionality to this app.
+Click **Next** to continue to the next step where you add your first Squid functionality to this app.

 ## Creating a To-do

 Right now, the **Add Todo** button displays a modal for adding a new to-do to the list, but saving a to-do does not produce any effect.
 Let's add some code that writes new to-do tasks to Squid's [built-in database](https://docs.squid.cloud/docs/integrations/database/built-in) and also listens for updates to the to-dos.

 1. Squid provides [React hooks](https://docs.squid.cloud/docs/development-tools/react-sdk#hooks) to easily subscribe to data changes so the view always stays up-to-date.
-In `App.tsx` add the following code to implement the `useQuery` hook so the latest to-dos always appear:
+In the `App.tsx` file of the frontend, add the following code to implement the `useQuery` hook so the latest to-dos always appear:

 ```tsx
 import { useCollection, useQuery } from "@squidcloud/react"